seisman/academic-homepage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Geophysics"
+  course = "Ph.D. in Geophysics"
   institution = "University of Science and Technology of China" year = "2018"